visipedia/inat_comp/README.md

 ![Banner](https://rawgit.com/visipedia/inat_comp/2018/assets/banner2018.jpg)

-# iNaturalist Competition
+# iNaturalist 2018 Competition
+The 2018 competition is part of the [FGVC^5 workshop](http://fgvc.org) at [CVPR](http://cvpr2018.thecvf.com/).

 Please open an issue if you have questions or problems with the dataset.

-# 2018 Competition
-The 2018 competition is part of the [FGVC^5 workshop](http://fgvc.org) at [CVPR](http://cvpr2018.thecvf.com/).

 ## Kaggle
 We are using Kaggle to host the leaderboard.
 Checkout the competition page [here]().